near/core-contracts/whitelist/README.md

 able to recover delegated tokens back to the lockup from a staking pool.
 In order to enforce this, only approved (whitelisted) accounts of staking pool contracts can receive delegated tokens from lockup contracts.

-If NEAR Foundation has to approve every single staking pool account it might lead to a bottleneck and centralization To address this NEAR Foundation can whitelist the account IDs of staking pool factory contracts.
+If NEAR Foundation has to approve every single staking pool account it might lead to a bottleneck and centralization.
+To address this NEAR Foundation can whitelist the account IDs of staking pool factory contracts.

 The whitelisted staking pool factory contract will be able to whitelist accounts of staking pool contracts.